 - Eat right and hydrate.
 Good nutrition helps the body repair skin.
 Drinking lots of water helps hydrate skin from the inside out.

 - Try anti-aging products.
-If you're over 50, over-the-counter creams and lotions can help enhance your natural beauty by rejuvenating your skin.
+If you're over age 50, over-the-counter creams and lotions can help enhance your natural beauty by rejuvenating your skin.
 Pentapeptides (a chemical compound in many new products) may help prompt skin cells to produce more collagen, which is the support structure that gives skin a firmer look.
 Prescription treatments and retinoid creams are also options.

 - Know about skin treatments.
 Injections of Botox or Dysport can ease wrinkles in the upper third of your face.
-Chemical peels can remove fine lines and smooth skin, especially around the eyes and mouth.
+Chemical peels can remove fine lines and smoothen skin, especially around the eyes and mouth.
 Wrinkle fillers can plump up your skin and erase lines.
 Microdermabrasion erases ultrafine lines, rejuvenates your complexion, and improves skin tone and color.
-Laser resurfacing can improve sun-damaged skin, scars, and other facial problems.
+Laser resurfacing can improve sun-damaged skin, scars, wrinkles, and other facial problems.